- Areas of Study

 The UND Community Orchestra, an adult novice string orchestra, runs during the fall and spring semesters.
 Registration is open to adults age 18 and up who play violin, viola, cello, bass, or harp.
 There is no audition required.
 The orchestra meets weekly on Thursday evenings.

-The Spring 2018 program begins March 22nd.
-Register to join the spring program by March 16th.
+The Fall 2018 program begins September 27th.
+Register to join the fall program by September 21st.

 Please contact Kara Hartten with any questions and further details.